 And despite being a highly productive crop that can offer a path out of poverty, unsustainable palm oil production practices can also threaten the rights of indigenous peoples.

-To help ensure our purchases do not contribute to deforestation of the world’s rainforests or negatively impact the communities that depend on them, we will source 100 percent of our palm oil from responsible and sustainable sources by 2015 (a commitment we first made in 2010).
+To help ensure our purchases do not contribute to deforestation of the world’s rainforests or negatively impact the communities that depend on them, we sourced 100 percent of our palm oil from responsible and sustainable sources by 2016.

 General Mills is a member of and supports the principles of the Round Table for Sustainable Palm Oil (RSPO), and RSPO efforts to encourage and certify sustainable palm oil production practices.
 To reinforce those principles, General Mills purchases palm oil only from RSPO members – with preference for purchasing RSPO certified sustainable palm oil

 In addition we will source palm oil only from suppliers whose operations meet the following principles:

 - No development on high conservation value landscapes or high carbon stock (HCS) forests.
 While the HCS methodology is being refined by field testing and science review, new plantings should only be established in low carbon stock areas.